CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 `pcluster ssh -v -Y -i ~/your-key.pem --cluster-name cmaq`

-### Verified that starting the Parallel Cluster with the /shared volume from the EBS drive snapshot
+### Verify the Parallel Cluster contains the software pre-loaded on the /shared volume from the EBS drive snapshot

 `ls /shared/build`